VH-Lab/NDI-matlab/docs/reference/+ndi/+time/timeseries.m.md

   The base ndi.documentservice class returns empty.

-Help for ndi.time.timeseries/newdocument is inherited from superclass NDI.DOCUMENTSERVICE
+Help for ndi.time.timeseries/newdocument is inherited from superclass ndi.documentservice
 ```

 ---